null Donald van Meyel, PhD

-neural development • dendrite morphogenesis • glial cell differentiation • membrane transport proteins • neuron-glial interactions • axon guidance • neurological disorders • sleep-wake regulation
+neural development • dendrite morphogenesis • glial cell differentiation • membrane transport proteins • neuron-glial interactions • neurological disorders • sleep-wake regulation • ataxia

 We study neurons and glial cells, two major cell types in the brain.
 Interactions between them are vital for the central nervous system (CNS) to develop and function properly.
 In addition, signaling between neurons requires formation of complex intercellular connections through the patterned development of axons and dendrites.
-Research themes in my lab currently focus on molecular and cellular mechanisms controlling 1) differentiation of glial cells during development, 2) dendrite morphogenesis, and 3) movement and bioavailability of ions and neuroactive chemical messengers in the brain.
+Research themes in my lab currently focus on molecular and cellular mechanisms controlling differentiation of glial cells during development, dendrite morphogenesis, and movement and bioavailability of ions and neuroactive chemical messengers in the brain.
 We study how these mechanisms influence motor and sensory behaviours and sleep-wake cycles.
-We believe that improved understanding of these mechanisms can determine how perturbations of these processes contribute to certain neurological diseases, and can be used to promote repair in the injured or diseased CNS.
+We believe that improved understanding of these mechanisms can determine how perturbations of these processes contribute to certain neurological diseases, such as ataxia, and could be used to promote repair in the injured or diseased CNS.

 Wu Q, Akhter A, Pant S, Cho E, Zhu JX, Garner A, Ohyama T, Tajkhorshid E, van Meyel DJ, Ryan RM.
 Ataxia-linked SLC1A3 mutations alter EAAT1 chloride channel activity and glial regulation of CNS function.
 J Clin Invest.
 2022 Apr 1;132(7):e154891. doi: 10.1172/JCI154891.
 PMID: 35167492.